Luz-del-Alba/governance/README.md

 # Application architecture

-We are using microservice fashion arquitecture to out platform.
+We are using microservice fashion architecture for our platform.

-as righ now, we are using only two microsevices
+Microservices are described down below:

 gateway: |